 Way back in the 4th grade, I wrote a report about whooping cranes and their declining numbers.
 That set me on a decades-long quest to see an actual whooping crane in the wild, a dream which has now come true twice in the past few years.
 The first time was in my very own neighborhood in North Florida (I know, I couldn’t believe it either!) and the second was in coastal Texas.
 That sighting required a boat.

 My first job in high school was as a hostess at Cattleman’s Ranch restaurant.
 My original manager encouraged me to wear short skirts and smile widely at the male customers while escorting them to their tables for bargain-priced filet mignon and garlic chicken.
 He was fired shortly thereafter and replaced by a chain-smoking woman named Faye.

 Still aching for more random facts about me?
 Okay, how about this: I’ve visited all but seven* of the fifty United States.
-I still have the whole Pacific Northwest left to explore, so I’m open to any invitation that will bring me there (yes, that’s a not-so-subtle hint).
-And if you want to invite me along on your next cruise to Alaska or letterboxing adventure in North Dakota, it’ll only take me a minute to pack.
+I still have the whole Pacific Northwest left to explore, so I’m open to any invitation that will bring me there.
+And if you want to invite me along on your next writer’s retreat in Scotland, cruise to Alaska, or letterboxing adventure in North Dakota, it’ll only take me a minute to pack.

 And there you have it–(just about) everything that’s worth knowing about me.
 If there’s anything you think I missed, feel free to ask!